Structure and regularity for subsets of groups with finite VC-dimension

-The next result gives a lower bound on the size of Bohr neighborhoods.
-The proof is a standard averaging argument (adapted from \cite[Lemma 4.20]{TaoVu}, see also \cite[Lemma 4.1]{GreenSLAG}).
-We include the details for the sake of clarity and to observe that the method works when $H$ is nonabelian and $L$ is any compact metrizable group.
+The next result provides a lower bound on the size of Bohr neighborhoods in finite groups.
+The proof is a standard averaging argument (adapted from the abelian case; see \cite[Lemma 4.20]{TaoVu} and/or \cite[Lemma 4.1]{GreenSLAG}).
+We include the details for the sake of clarity and to observe that the method works for Bohr neighborhoods in nonabelian finite groups defined using compact metric groups.